-- PropBank [12], the valency lexicon of verbs - NomBank [13], the valency lexicon of nouns, which in fact also comprises lexicons of predicate nouns (the nominal components of light verb constructions), adjectives and adverbs.
+PropBank (Palmer et al., 2004), the valency lexicon of verbs

+• NomBank (Meyers et al., 2008), the valency lexicon of nouns, which in fact also comprises lexicons of predicate nouns (the nominal components of light verb constructions), adjectives and adverbs.

 Both lexicons are referenced by data annotations of argument structure.